 - 1. Identify elements of the organizational and operational structures of public schools. - 2.
-Identify important milestones in the development of the profession of school psychology. - 3.
-Identify professional standards of practice in school psychology. - 4.
-Identify the guidelines for professional conduct as stated in the ethical codes of the Florida Association of School Psychologists, National Association of School Psychologists, and American Psychological Association, and in the Code of Ethics of the Education Profession in Florida. - 5.
-Apply appropriate decision making to standards of practice and ethical dilemmas.
+Interpret historical foundations and important trends in the development of the profession of school psychology. - 3.
+Apply professional standards of best practices in school psychology. - 4.
+Apply the guidelines for professional conduct as stated in the ethical codes of the FASP, NASP, and American Psychological Association, and in the Code of Ethics of the Education Profession in Florida. - 5.
+Apply ethical decision-making processes. - 6.
+Examine social justice issues impacting public education and the profession of school psychology.